tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 CHIPOS code
 -----------

-You can download the CHIPOS code and ROM from [Michael J. Bauer's website](http://www.mjbauer.biz/DREAM6800.htm).
+> You can download the CHIPOS code and ROM from [Michael J. Bauer's website](http://www.mjbauer.biz/DREAM6800.htm).
-{: .notice--success}
+{: .prompt-tip }

-Here's a nice [opcode table for 6800 assembly](http://www.8bit-era.cz/6800.html) which I used as a reference during development.
+> Here's a nice [opcode table for 6800 assembly](http://www.8bit-era.cz/6800.html) which I used as a reference during development.
-{: .notice--info}
+{: .prompt-info }

 The original CHIPOS interpreter uses the first nibble in the CHIP-8 instruction to index a jump table, and it jumps here when it encounters an opcode that starts with 8 (labels are Michael J. Bauer's, comments are mine):